 Have you ever wondered why some people can run faster than others, can hold their nerve in a penalty shoot-out or how the human body can sprint 100m in under ten seconds?
 Then this subject could be for you!

 This subject combines both practical activity and theory.
 You will undertake physical activity and through your academic studies, develop a deep understanding of how to improve your performance, and that of others.
 Key topics include:

 - Biomechanical movement

 - The role of technology in sport performance

-A minimum of a Grade 5 in GCSE Biology/ Biology element of GCSE Combined Science, plus a Grade 4 in GCSE PE.
-If GCSE PE has not been taken, then evidence of good performance in a named sport will be considered.
+Grade 5 in GCSE Biology or grade 5 in the Biology element of GCSE Combined Science, plus grade 4 in GCSE PE, if taken.
+If GCSE PE is not taken, then evidence of good performance in a named sport will be considered.

 Do you have any questions?